 Risks to Keep in Mind

-There are a few key risks to keep in mind before buying or selling euros, ranging from ETF/ETN expenses to leverage risks in the forex market.
+Keep a few key risks in mind before buying or selling euros, ranging from ETF/ETN expenses to leverage risks in the forex market:

 - Currency ETFs and ETNs tend to have lofty expense ratios and high turnover rates.

 - ETFs and ETNs that use futures contracts may be subject to different tax rules.

 - Trading in the forex market involves significant leverage and can be very risky.